Clifton, York: History

 During Roman times a road through Clifton approached the Roman fortress in York from the north-west and headed towards the river crossing.
 A second road that left the fortress's north-west gate may eventually have joined the other.
 The evidence from early timber buildings from the museum gardens and early burials from Bootham and Clifton suggest the roads existed from the 1st century.
-Sporadic 2nd century Roman occupation material and fragments of streets indicate that by that time expansion may have begun in Clifton.
+Sporadic 2nd-century Roman occupation material and fragments of streets indicate that by that time expansion may have begun in Clifton.
 This development was not sustained and evidence indicates that from the 3rd century onwards the area beyond St Mary's was given over to cemeteries.

-Records show Clifton or Lady Windmill existed from the late-14th to the early-19th centuries in Burton Stone Lane.
+Records show Clifton or Lady Windmill existed from the late 14th to the early 19th centuries on Burton Stone Lane.
 Between 1374 and 1413 it belonged to John de Roucliff.
-Other owners were Sir William Ingleby in the mid-15th century, and Sir William Robinson in the early-18th century.
+Other owners were Sir William Ingleby in the mid-15th century, and Sir William Robinson in the early 18th century.
 The last record of the mill being operational was in 1852, but there is no trace of the building now.

 The district was badly damaged during the Siege of York.
-On the street named Clifton, the timber-framed Old Manor House was rebuilt after the siege but is now grade II* listed.
+On the street named Clifton, the timber-framed Old Manor House was rebuilt after the siege but is now Grade II* listed.